N3K0521/FIT5037/README.md

 - **Assignment 2**: Design, implement, test, and ethically manage a corporate network, gaining practical experience in network administration.

 This repository contains materials and notes compiled during my coursework to assist in both understanding and application of network security principles.

+If need any help with the unit, please DM me :)
+如果需要科目辅导请联系我 =3=